benbjohnson/immutable/README.md

 may pass a `nil` comparer to `NewSortedMap()` if you are using one of these key types.

 The API is identical to the `Map` implementation.
+The sorted map also has a companion `SortedMapBuilder` for more efficiently building maps.

 ### Implementing a custom Comparer